BernStrom/Tic-tac-toe/README.md

 Tic-tac-toe is a web app game project that is built on HTML5, CSS3, ES6+ JavaScript.
 Most features of this game app utilizes the DOM manipulation to respond and renders user interaction.

-Have fun & feedback on this project are always welcome!
+Have fun & feedbacks on this project are always welcome!

 ## :pushpin: Objectives of the project